Pair statistics of oblate spheroids settling in a turbulent flow: Formulation

 Our DNSs involve simultaneous simulations of the turbulent fluid as well as the time integration of spheroid trajectories defined by Eqs.~\eqref{eq:translation} and \eqref{eq:rotation}.
 The turbulent flow is simulated by using a standard pseudospectral method with a second-order Adams-Bashforth scheme for time-marching.
 A spatial resolution of $512^3$ collocation points ensures a Taylor-scale based Reynolds number $Re_\lambda=150$.
+A $2/3^\text{rd}$ - dealiasing rule is used in the pseudo-spectral method, resulting in $k_\text{max}\eta\approx 1.5$.
 A trilinear interpolation scheme is used to obtain the fluid velocity field at the particle positions for solving Eq.~\eqref{eq:translation} (see Ref. \cite{Ray2018} for details).
-To span a range of parameter space, we use different values of aspect ratios $0.01 \leq \kappa \leq 0.95$ (thus restricting ourselves to oblates) and Stokes numbers $0 \leq St \leq 1.1$, where $St = 0$ is the tracer limit.
+The set of parameters used in our simulations are given in Table~\ref{tab:parameter_list}.
+We use different values of aspect ratios $0.01 \leq \kappa \leq 0.95$ (thus restricting ourselves to oblates) and Stokes numbers $0 \leq St \leq 1.1$, where $St = 0$ is the tracer limit.
 To obtain reliable statistics, we use $10^6$ oblates for every combination of $\kappa$ and $St$.
+Unlike many earlier studies, we have incorporated a gravity-induced torque (as explained earlier) in our model for anisotropic particles.
+This necessarily constraints our model to be accurate for particle Reynolds numbers $Re_s$ less than unity; in our simulations we ensure $Re_s=0.5$.
+It is instructive to rewrite the particle Stokes number in terms of the particle Reynolds number $Re_s$, the density ratio $\rho_p/\rho_f$ and the aspect ratio $\kappa$ as $St=\tau_\eta^{-1}(2\rho_p\kappa\nu Re_s^2/(9\rho_f X_A g^2))^{1/3}$.
+This illustrates clearly that while, in principle, we could chose any value of $St$, for the model to be physically realisable, the range of Stokes numbers are restricted (see Table Table \ref{tab:parameter_list}).
+Nevertheless, we do consider a wide range of parameters such as the torque ratio $\mathcal{T}$ and the density ratio $\rho_p/\rho_f$.
+We also alert the reader that as $\rho_p/\rho_f\sim O(1)$, some of the simplifications (such as the neglect of the Basset history and the added mass forces) in \eqref{eq:translation} is questionable.
+Nevertheless for completeness, we do simulate (for every aspect ratio) a set of particles with $\rho_p/\rho_f=1$ (see Table \ref{tab:parameter_list}); but the remaining bulk of our results pertain to cases where the density ratios are comfortably larger than unity.